 Listed investments held as fixed assets or endowment assets are stated at market value.

 Current asset investments, which may include listed investments, are stated at the lower of their cost and net realisable value.

-Investments in subsidiaries are accounted for at cost less impairment in the individual financial statements a) Farm and estates b) Catering
+Investments in subsidiaries are accounted for at cost less impairment in the individual financial statements.

 Stocks